TacticalMetaphysics/LiSE/README.md

-LiSE is both a library and a standalone application for developing life simulation games.
+LiSE is an application for developing life simulation games.

 # What is a life simulation game?